sparky100/Obsidian/3. Resouces/Traffic Data/Traffic Data.md

 Raw counts

-Vehicle counts recorded at this count point.
+Vehicle counts recorded at this count point.ewrwer

 17,232